yasminebs99/PRODIGY_GA_03/README.md

    git clone https://github.com/yasminebs99/Text-Generation-Markov-Chains.git
 ### 5. Getting More Information

-Link to your YouTube video demo: SOON the vedio describe each ligne of the code and how to use the interface
+Link to your YouTube video demo: https://youtu.be/KZgg1gqFYBA the vedio describe each ligne of the code

-Link to LinkedIn post about the project: SOON

 ### 6. Contact